philmaweb/balsam_django/README.md

 ## Contact
 If you run into difficulties using BALSAM, please open an issue at our [GitHub](https://github.com/philmaweb/balsam_django) repository.
 Alternatively you can write an email to [Philipp Weber](mailto:pweber@imada.sdu.dk?subject=[BALSAM]%20BALSAM).

+## Citation

+BALSAM has been published.
+Please cite:
+> [Philipp Weber, Josch Konstantin Pauling, Markus List, and Jan Baumbach.
+"Balsam—an interactive online platform for breath analysis, visualization and classification."
+Metabolites 10, no. 10 (2020): 393.]